northstowekarate/northstowekarate.github.io/etiquette/index.md

 ---
 # Dojo Etiquette

-Being respectful to outserver and to each other it a vital part of karate.
-It is also part of the [dojo kun](/dojokun).
-Here are some points on being respecful in the dojo.
+Being respectful to ourselves and to each other it a vital part of karate.
+It is also part of the [dojo kun](/dojokun/).
+Here are some points on being respectful in the dojo.

 * Treat everyone with respect and dignity
 * Shoes should be removed *BEFORE* entering the dojo